Read on for a tasty gluten free chicken wings recipe featuring almond meal and seasoning.

 - Pre-heat oven to 400 degrees Fahrenheit.

-- Take a rimmed baking sheet, line with parchment paper, and set aside.
+- Take a rimmed baking sheet and set aside.

 - Crack the eggs into a medium mixing bowl, mix until blended, and set aside.